 Brief History of the Cecchetti Associates

-The Cecchetti Associate Scheme was started in 1996 by Susan Handy having been asked by the then current Society Chairman Mary-Jane Duckworth to set up classes for students of the Cecchetti method; The classes would be in addition to the usual weekly lesson and would consist of a ballet class and a second class in a different dance genre.
+The classes would be in addition to the usual weekly lesson and would consist of a ballet class and a second class in a different dance genre.
 The Associates were introduced to Classical Greek Dance Character, National, Contemporary, Repertoire, Mime, National, Modern Jazz, Pas de Deux, Street Dance, Spanish.

 The first auditions were held at the Arts Educational Schools, Chiswick with one hundred and eleven children attending divided into four auditions.
 Forty five instead of the thirty students originally planned for were chosen and placed into three classes.
-Children came not only from Cecchetti teachers but from Imperial Balllet, RAD and BBO teachers too.
+Children came not only from Cecchetti teachers but from Imperial Ballet, RAD and BBO teachers too.

-We were fortunate in being able to offer three scholarships which given by Juliet Locks and Sonia Bond of the Buckhurst Hill and Woodford School of Dancing, Antonia Young The Antonia Dugdale Scholarship and the Cecchetti Group.
+We were fortunate in being able to offer three scholarships which were given by Juliet Locks and Sonia Bond of the Buckhurst Hill and Woodford School of Dancing, Antonia Young The Antonia Dugdale Scholarship and the Cecchetti Group.
 We now have seven scholarships and the special Lobo Award which is awarded to the student who has gone right through the whole scheme from JA1 to Graduates.

 Our Patron